As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 The Link Between Human Civilization and Nitrogen Fertilizer

-Without nitrogen, plants could not live.
+Without nitrogen, plants can’t live.
 Without plants, human civilization would not be possible.
-(Try going a few days without eating any plants or things that ate plants or things that ate the things that ate plants.)
-In short: no nitrogen, no people.
+(Just try going a few days without eating any plants or things that ate plants or things that ate the things that ate plants.)

 This is one of the reasons why advanced, modern societies do everything they can to make sure food is cheap and plentiful, even if the quality of that food is abysmal and we’re rapidly degrading our soil in the process.
 Hungry people become revolutionaries, a threat to the stability of the state.